-\textbf{Number of max hops}: We experiment with a hop equal to 2 and to 3 for both KGs.
-The results are shown in the first two columns of \autoref{tab:abl3}.
-We can observe that no consistent pattern can be identified.
-The best average performance is achieved for the OSDD dataset at a hop count of 2, while best average performance is exhibited for the CGQA-State dataset at a hop count of 3.
-In the case of MIT-States, there is no clear winner, as hop 2 shows superior AUC and hop 3 exhibits superior HM.
-This suggests that introducing additional nodes beyond a certain limit may introduce noise, potentially impacting negatively overall performance in specific cases, as observed in the OSDD dataset.
-This outcome is consistent with the \textbf{Hypothesis 1}.
+\textbf{Number of max node hops}: We experiment with a hop count equal to 2 and to 3 for both KGs.
+The results are shown in \autoref{tab:abl3}.
+No consistent pattern can be identified.
+The best average performance is achieved for the OSDD and VAW datasets at hop 2, while the best average performance is exhibited for the CGQA-State dataset at hop 3.
+In MIT-States there is no clear winner, as hop 2 shows superior AUC and hop 3 exhibits superior HM.
+This suggests that introducing nodes beyond a certain limit may introduce noise and potentially deteriorate the overall performance in specific cases, as observed in the OSDD dataset.

-\textbf{Node policy}: We investigate two strategies for adding nodes to our knowledge graph: indiscriminate inclusion of all neighboring nodes and selective inclusion of only relevant nodes.
+\textbf{Node policy}: We investigate two strategies for adding nodes to our knowledge graph, indiscriminate inclusion of all neighboring nodes and selective inclusion of only relevant nodes.
 To determine relevance in ConceptNet, we use the edge weight between the queried node and its neighbors as the inclusion criterion.
 In WordNet, we use the Wu-Palmer Similarity metric~\cite{wu1994verb} between the two nodes.
 Additionally, in WordNet, we explore a hierarchical policy of accepting candidate nodes only if their ancestors belong to certain generic categories, such as attributes or objects.

-From the results (as shown in the last two columns of \autoref{tab:abl3}) it is evident that adopting this policy leads to significant performance improvements across all three datasets.
+The results (last two columns of \autoref{tab:abl3}) show that adopting this policy leads to significant performance improvements across all three datasets.
 This finding complements the previous observation regarding the number of hops and further strengthens the notion that the presence of noisy nodes can have a detrimental effect on model performance.
-These results align with \textbf{Hypothesis 1}.